 Light roast beans are denser due to retaining more water during the roasting process, resulting in a heavier bean compared to dark roast beans.
 This higher density affects the caffeine content when measured by volume, making light roast coffee appear to have more caffeine.

-Additionally, the flavor profiles of light roast beans are distinct, known for their bright, acidic, and complex flavors.
+Additionally, the Flavor profiles of light roast beans are distinct, known for their bright, acidic, and complex flavors.
 These characteristics contribute to the perceived invigorating quality of light roast coffee, despite having similar caffeine levels to dark roast.

 Understanding these differences can help you choose the right coffee roast based on your preferences.